 Cardholders must protect and maintain security on the Purchasing Card by:

 b. not sharing the Purchasing Card with another individual;

-c. not leaving the Purchasing Card information with merchants unless authorized by the Manager of Purchasing and Supply; and
+c. not leaving the Purchasing Card information with merchants unless authorized by the Senior Manager, Procurement and Supply; and

 d. not referencing Purchasing Card account numbers and expiry dates in emails.